Mayeu/mayeu.me/content/posts/getting-your-e-mail-out-of-the-cloud.md

 First, because this generaly do not work, and second, because if something break later on you will have no idea of what is the problem.

-Let's start :)
+Now let's start :)

+## TOC
+{:.no_toc}
 * toc
 {:toc}

 ## Basic Introduction to e-mail

-Warning, the following text is really basic.
+>Warning, the following text is really basic!
 You have been warned.

-Basically, e-mail work around a peer-to-peer network of servers, that relay e-mail through the SMTP protocol.
+Basically, e-mail work around a peer-to-peer network of servers that relay e-mail through the SMTP protocol.
 That is basically all.

-To know where to send the e-mail, we use the MX fields of the DNS.
-You can have multiple MX fields with different priority, which allow you to setup multiple server, so when a high priority server is down, the e-mail will be send to a lower priority server and again if it is down, until it reach a MX field pointing to a up server.
+To know where to send the e-mail, we use the MX fields of your DNS.
+You can have multiple MX fields with different priorities, which allow you to setup multiple server.
+When a high priority server is down, the e-mail will be send to a lower priority server and again if it is down, until it reach a MX field pointing to a up server.

+After some time, your lower priority server will try to send back the mail to a higher one to ensure proper delivery.

 ## Settings the MX fields